City-of-Helsinki/drupal-helfi-rekry/README.md

 - The `helfi_rekry_content` module code can be found from [here](https://github.com/City-of-Helsinki/drupal-helfi-rekry/tree/dev/public/modules/custom/helfi_rekry_content).
 - The migration interval for the new job listings can be checked from the cron configuration [here](https://github.com/City-of-Helsinki/drupal-helfi-rekry/blob/dev/docker/openshift/crons/migrate-job-listings.sh).
-- The migration interval for changed job listings poll is written on this cron configuration [here](https://github.com/City-of-Helsinki/drupal-helfi-rekry/blob/dev/docker/openshift/crons/migrate-changed-job-listings.sh).
+- The migration interval for images, taxonomy terms, etc. is written on this cron configuration [here](https://github.com/City-of-Helsinki/drupal-helfi-rekry/blob/dev/docker/openshift/crons/migrate-helbit-data.sh).
 - The scheduled publishing interval can be checked from this cron configuration [here](https://github.com/City-of-Helsinki/drupal-helfi-rekry/blob/dev/docker/openshift/crons/content-scheduler.sh).

 ### Testing on local